red1bluelost/llvm-project/llvm/docs/Extensions.rst

 This extra data requires version 2 or above.
 This is necessary since successors of basic blocks won't know their index but will know their BB ID.

-For branch probability, two bits are used in the metadata field to indicate successor count.
-The four cases are 0, 1, 2, and 3+ plus successors.
-For the majority of blocks, we can omit a successor size if less than 3 to save space.
-The two bits for successor count are appended after the most significant bit of the original ``SHT_LLVM_BB_ADDR_MAP`` metadata (currently bits 5 and 6).

 Example of BBAddrMap with PGO data:

 .. code-block:: gas